isaaceindhoven/zrep-expire/README.md

 This is a python script to help with the retention and expiration of snapshots that were created with [zrep](http://www.bolthole.com/solaris/zrep/).

-It can take a [configuration file](zrep-expire.conf), in which the retention schedule can be specified in a cron-like table.
+It can take a [configuration file](zrep-expire.conf), in which the retention schedule can be specified in a crontab-like table.

 The script is meant to be run from cron, like this: